Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 19. How would you design a podcast search engine that includes transcript and metadata analysis?

-This question relates to designing a system, which is a crucial skill at Optiver.
-Although it is presented in the context of a podcast search engine, it demonstrates the fundamental principles of database design and machine learning system design.
+This question relates to designing a system, a crucial skill at Optiver.
+Although it is presented in a podcast search engine context, it demonstrates the fundamental principles of database design and machine learning system design.
 It highlights your ability to handle large datasets and create efficient search algorithms.

 How to Answer